circular fashion

 This lack of transparency is not necessarily deliberate deception, as current legislation, particularly in Australia, does not require disclosure of such information.
 However, it highlights a critical gap in accountability, especially when compared to the European Union’s progressive legislative frameworks, such as the Eco-design for Sustainable Products Regulation (ESPR), which mandates that brands take responsibility for emissions across their manufacturing and transportation processes.

 Instead of addressing these issues, the Australian government is giving Seamless Industry Awards, which, when compared to the ESPR, highlight a failure to implement meaningful change.
 Seamless must also require brands to set targets and deadlines to mitigate emissions from manufacturing and transport, as well as offset through sequestration.
-These are crucial questions, given that emissions from these areas, along with landfill waste, are the two biggest hotspots for pollution.
+These are crucial questions, given that emissions from these areas, along with manufacturing and transport, are the two biggest hotspots for pollution.
 Without enforcing such measures, the Minister for the Environment will struggle to meet government targets.
 This situation shows that real change is urgently needed to stop the fashion industry from continually exploiting the planet unchecked.
 But how can we achieve this?

 Alison Jose, founder and CEO of the Global Circular Network, believes that the future of transparency in fashion hinges on brands pivoting to circular economy business models using smart tools to connect all stakeholders.